gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 NOTES:
 1. Our implementation of the calendar uses military time.
 All times are assumed to be military time.
+2. when adding an event to the calendar, you cannot include spaces in your input line.

 // answer the following questions
 1. Part 2.1: Adding events to the calendar